dbielik236/fakebook/README.md

   <li> A dashboard displays all sent requests and friend requests to accept from other users
   <li> User's profile is updatable and can only seen (in full) by friends
   <li> The user's "news feed" shows all posts of user and friends of user
-  <li> Users can comment on posts of their own or friends
+  <li> Users can comment on posts of their own or of their friends
   <li> Users can delete friendships, posts, comments, and even their full account
  </ul>